luitel/gittutorial/README.md

 # gittutorial
 this is a git tutorial repository

-This is brand new text.
+This is a brand new text.

+Adding few more texts.